-In December 2019, the Cassatt Quartet premieres Schneider's new String Quartet at the Clark Art Institute in Williamstown, MA.
+In December 2019, the Cassatt Quartet premieres Schneider's major new work entitled DANCER AT AN EXHIBITION at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection, architecture, and grounds.
 The Clark premiere precedes a second collaboration with the Cassatt Quartet in 2020.

 By the age of 21, Schneider had attended the premiere of his first opera, A VERY OLD MAN WITH ENORMOUS WINGS, his own adaptation of a story by Gabriel García Márquez.
 The opera invokes the dreamlike lyricism of Márquez’s hallmark genre of magical realism.
-A production of the Amherst College Department of Music, the performance was met with a boisterous standing ovation, sustained for several minutes, from a hall packed to capacity.
+A production by the Amherst College Department of Music was met with a boisterous standing ovation, sustained for several minutes, from a hall packed to capacity.
 Schneider’s opera earned him the Eric Edward Sundquist Prize in Music, for excellence in music composition.
 Schneider cites the opera as an important turning point in his career.

 Schneider has been working actively as a composer ever since, and his music continues to receive performances around the world.
 Pianist Lisa Kaplan (of Eighth Blackbird) joined the Pacifica String Quartet for the premiere of DANCES IN INCENDIARY KEYS: PIANO QUINTET.
 Schneider’s RHAPSODIE ATOMIQUE and NOCTURNE AND WAKE-UP CALL were featured at the Thailand International Composition Festival.
 His orchestral work A TREE TELLING OF ORPHEUS: WIND’S VOICE was performed by the Saint Paul Chamber Orchestra.
 Schneider’s music is often heard under the baton of Cliff Colnot, principal conductor of the Chicago Symphony Orchestra’s MusicNOW series.

-In 2013, Schneider’s second opera, STRIP-TEASE, received its premiere as part of the inaugural season of the University of Chicago’s Logan Center for the Arts.
+In 2013, Schneider returned to the world of opera with STRIP-TEASE, which received its premiere as part of the inaugural season of the University of Chicago’s Logan Center for the Arts.
 The opera is the composer’s own adaptation of a play of the same title by renowned Polish dramatist Sławomir Mrożek (1930-2013), whose works written during the height of Soviet power offer a biting critique of life under an oppressive regime, often disguised in surreal circumstances.
 The opera’s soloists included Mathew Newlin, Chad Sloan, and Polish jazz sensation Grazyna Auguscik, who played the role of a man-sized hand that torments a pair of trapped bureaucrats.
-Under the baton of Cliff Colnot, the ensemble included members of eighth blackbird, the Pacifica String Quartet, the Spektral Quartet, and bayan (Russian accordion) virtuoso Stas Venglevski.
+Under the baton of Cliff Colnot, the ensemble included members of Eighth Blackbird, the Pacifica Quartet, the Spektral Quartet, and bayan (Russian accordion) virtuoso Stas Venglevski.

-Currently, Schneider is composing his third chamber opera, PKHENTZ, an adaptation of a story by renowned Russian dissident and author Andrei Sinyavsky (1925-1997), whose bold and irreverent works offer a vivid portrait of Soviet life, often in the context of absurd and lurid black comedy.
-PKHENTZ is part of the inaugural season of subLIMINAL OPERA—a new collective of composers, performers, and theater designers, committed to the performance of new operas in the United States.
+Also on Schneider's music desk at the moment is his third chamber opera, PKHENTZ, an adaptation of a story by renowned Russian dissident and author Andrei Sinyavsky (1925-1997), whose bold and irreverent works offer a vivid portrait of Soviet life, often in the context of absurd and lurid black comedy.
+PKHENTZ stands as the principal work for the inaugural season of subLIMINAL OPERA—a new collective of composers, performers, and theater designers, committed to the performance of new operas in the United States.

-Schneider has served as Lecturer in Music at the University of Chicago, where, as a Century Award Recipient (2007-2012) and Mellon Doctoral Fellow (2012-2013), he completed a Ph.D. in Music Composition.
-Schneider received his B.A. from Amherst College (Phi Beta Kappa, magna cum laude) in 2006, a double-major in music and English.
-His teachers have included Shulamit Ran, Lewis Spratlan, and Augusta Read Thomas.
+Schneider's work earned him the distinction of serving as a Centuray Award Fellow (2007-2012) and Mellon Doctoral Fellow (2021-13) while completing his Ph.D. in Music Composition at the University of Chicago.
+Schneider received his B.A. from Amherst College (Phi Beta Kappa) in 2006, a double-major in music and English.
+His teachers have included Shulamit Ran, Lewis Spratlan, Marta Ptaszynska, and Augusta Read Thomas.

 A distinguished pianist, Schneider is often heard in performance of repertoire from across the centuries as well as his own work and the music of his contemporaries.
 In addition to his engagements in music, Schneider has nurtured a serious interest in literature throughout his life, and he is an avid reader.

 Schneider has taught at Willimas College, Smith College, Marlboro College, and the University of Chicago.
-He lives in Amherst, Massachusetts, where he is currently Visiting Professor in Music at Amherst College and the University of Massachusetts, Amherst.
+He lives in Amherst, Massachusetts, where he is currently Visiting Professor in Music at Amherst College.